 Whether you have 40 acres or a 1/4 acre suburban lot, there are always projects on the to-do list and it isn’t always easy to get them all done in a timely manner.
-So how do we prioritize homestead projects to get them all done?
+So how do we prioritize what comes first on the list in order to get them all done?

-A reader of ours recently wrote in a question on how to get it all done!
-Here’s exactly what she said,
+A reader of ours, Laura Ayars, recently wrote in a question on how to get it all done!
+Here’s exactly what she said:

 Truthfully, I think we all feel that way.
 Our list of the projects we want to accomplish is a mile long, but the list of projects we actually have the capacity to do is a fraction of that.